 Moving home can be a daunting and stressful experience, so many of us put it off for as long as they have to.
 We don’t relish the anxiety, disruption and feeling of displacement that tend to accompany moving ourselves and our families to a new neighborhood, a new state or even a new country.
-That said, there are times when the home we love so much is no longer fit for purpose, and you feel that you need something a little bigger and more spacious.
+That said, there are times when the home we love so much is no longer fit for purpose, and you need to find a Greensboro real estate agent that can help you find something a little bigger and more spacious.

 But, before you call national movers, it’s important to ask yourself some searching questions to ensure that now is the right time to make a move.
 Relocating, especially to a bigger property can be a risky endeavor.

 It’s important to know what you’re getting in for if you’re going to make an informed decision.
 Even if your personal circumstances are conducive to a move, you should be mindful of the property market and the implications that are inherent in a larger property.
 For example:

 - Will you be able to afford the increased utility costs?

 - Will you be able to sell your property if you need to downsize?